 Next time you find yourself taking on too many things and feel a little overwhelmed, Nadi Shodhana Is a great way to hit the reset button.

-Close your left nostril, with right ring finger, and retain the breath by keeping both nostrils closed for a pause
+- Close your left nostril, with the right ring finger, and retain the breath by keeping both nostrils closed for a pause

 Benefits of Alternative Nostril Breathing